godhelpjun/mk-sql-data/What-is-mk-sql-data-for?.md

 The app creates one or more SQL files, which then can be imported into the target database.
 Normally it does not need a connection to the database server in order to create the test data.
 Only if you are using the FETCH-command or the INCREMENT command, a database connection is necessary.
 The FETCH command selects relational data out of the database.
 See mk-sql-data-01.cmd as sample configuration.

-At the moment the app supports two target types of test data; it was designed for English and German users.
-You are welcome to support me by providing sample data of your country in order to enlarge the community which can use mk-sql-data.
-Send me please

-- a text file with common prenames
-- a text file with common surnames
-- a text file with zips and cities
-- a text file with street names
-- a text file with a longer text

-The longer text must not be copyrighted, it could be, for example, the text of an old famous novel in the target language.

-I will then add your test data to the app and publish them with the next release of mk-sql-data.

 mk-sql-data runs out of the box.
 You can use the sample script mk-sql-data-00.cmd as starting point in order to run a test with the command